aappddeevv/scalajs-reaction/docs/src/main/tut/docs/vdom.md

 In its current form, the attributes are a list converted to a props, which is not really typesafe from the perspective the attributes or the props "set of attributes."
 To improve this we need to use non-native JS traits which I have not provided, then provide the functions to use the props as well as perhaps the list of attributes.
 The non-native JS trait versions of these vdom elements will be added shortly.

+The list based vdom allows you to specify style attributes in a list using `style = Style(...)`.
+See the next section for more safe version of creating styles.

 ## Styling
 A simple, slightly more safe inline style capability has also been provided.